kl2c-co-uk/tface/tface.pip/cartoon.md

 an unresolved issue; at least one of the WIDER images (the third one in the training set) has a cartoon in the background

+i'm going to retrain it from the previous BEST weights (even with the new resolution) and see ... see what's what.